Maneater (Nelly Furtado song): Music structure and composition

+Media sources compared it to the 1982 Hall & Oates single of the same name, which Furtado has cited as an influence on the song.
+Daryl Hall was not pleased about the song; in an interview at SXSW in 2008, he called Furtado's song "theft."
+He quoted his own song in the interview, singing "Oh-ho, here she comes, watch out boy, she'll steal your song."

 Critical reception

-"Maneater" earned acclaim from music critics.
+"Maneater" earned moderate acclaim from music critics.
 Rob Sheffield of Rolling Stone stated that while not a Hall & Oates cover, the song "bumps hard enough to qualify as a sequel, and that's high praise indeed."
 AllMusic reviewer Stephen Thomas Erlewine cited "Maneater" as a highlight of Furtado's makeover, but believed that no matter how much Furtado sings about sex, she does not sound sexy and does not "generate much carnal heat."

 About.com's Bill Lamb gave the song 3.5 out of 5 stars, praising the "powerful thumping beat and insanely catchy chorus", but considering the song repetitive and more suitable for the dance floor than radio stations.
 IGN's review considered it too similar to British singer M.I.A.: "the blatant attempt to capitalize on [M.I.A.] that ultimately causes the track to crumble."
 The song was later ranked as the twentieth best single of 2006 at The Village Voice's Pazz & Jop poll.